awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 For multiple files, it contains the path of a directory (all files in the directory are considered as the input files), the path of files with a wildcard, or a list of file paths.
-* `node_id_col` specifies the column that contains the node IDs.
-This field is optional.
 * `format` specifies the input file format.
-This field is optional.
+This field is mandatory.
-If this is not provided, the input file format is determined by the extension name of the input files.
 Currently, the pipeline supports two formats: parquet and JSON.
 The detailed format information is specified in the format section.
+* `node_id_col` specifies the column that contains the node IDs.
+This field is optional.
 * `features` is a list of dictionaries that define how to get features and transform features.
 This is optional.
 The format of a feature directionary is defined below.